Stirling-Tools/Stirling-PDF/README.md

 ## API
 For those wanting to use Stirling-PDFs backend API to link with their own custom scripting to edit PDFs you can view all existing API documentation
 [here](https://app.swaggerhub.com/apis-docs/Frooodle/Stirling-PDF/) or navigate to /swagger-ui/index.html of your stirling-pdf instance for your versions documentation

+## FAQ

+### Q1: Where is the authentication for Stirling PDF
+There is no Auth within Stirling PDF and there is none planned.
+This feature will not be added.
+Instead its recommended to use trusted and secure auth software like Authentik or Authelia.

+### Q2: What are your planned features
+- Crop
+- Progress bar/Tracking
+- Annotations (Sign/draw logic directly on page)
+- Full custom logic pipelines to combine multiple operations together.
+- Folder support with auto scanning to perform operations on
+- Redact text
+- Add page numbers
+- Auto rename (Renames file based on file title text)
+- URL to PDF
+- Change contrast

+### Q3: Why is my application download .htm files
+This is a issue caused commonly by your NGINX congifuration.
+The default file upload size for NGINX is 1MB, you need to add the following in your Nginx sites-available file. client_max_body_size SIZE; Where "SIZE" is 50M for example for 50MB files.